Monroe County Vehicle Impound Guide

 Once you retrieve your vehicle, take these important steps:

-Report the damage to the impound lot manager immediately and obtain a written acknowledgment of your report.
-This will be essential if you need to file a claim for damages.
+- Report Any Damage to the Lot Manager in Writing Before You Drive Away: This is essential if you need to file a claim for damages.